 Hair Mineral Analysis

-Hair tests aren’t interpreted the same as other tests like blood tests.
+Hair tests aren’t interpreted in the same way as other tests like blood tests.
 You can’t always make assertions on what is definitely going on in the body from the hair.
-But what you can do is see what is going on in the hair and understand the biochemical reasons why that may be and relate that to the function of the body to identify imbalances, dysfunctions and interventions.
+But what you can do is observe what is going on in the hair tissue, understand the biochemical reasons why that may be and relate that to the function of the body to identify imbalances, dysfunctions and interventions.

 There was a lot of information on Roberts Hair Mineral Analysis Test and one of the graphs from the report (shown above) highlighted some very interesting features.